Send the link below via email or IMCopy

 Seating charts will be changed periodically.
 If you have a problem with your assigned seat, please talk to me privately, and it will be taken into consideration.

-Projects are an integral part of the gifted and advanced curriculum.
+Projects are an integral part of the US history Alive curriculum.
 It is my effort to include a variety of types of projects to allow each student an opportunity to exhibit his/her strengths, as well as explore new ways of attacking class information.
 Types of projects may include written papers, oral reports, group presentation, multimedia (computer, video, etc.), and artistic drawing/sculpture/poetry/song) presentations.
 Project requirements and grading procedures will be included with each project’s description sheet.